gjpelletier/stepAIC/README.md

 - criterion='bic' to use BIC as the criterion
 - direction='all' to search for the best model from all possible combinations of features
-- standardize='on' to use the sklearn.processing StandardScaler to normalize the X values
+- standardize='on' to use the sklearn.processing StandardScaler to standardize the X values
 - verbose='off' to display only the final selected best model

 Run the following code: